-New intranet powers meetings and growth
+New intranet powers meetings and growth at Informationsteknik

 One of Sweden's fastest-growing meetings and video technology providers, Informationsteknik, has built an Omnia-based intranet to strengthen the organization's cohesion and internal communication.
 The new solution empowers the users to stay informed, meet digitally and collaborate, as well as share knowledge and skills across office boundaries.